 Where was I?
 Oh, right, the fillings.
 So put a dollop of filling in the middle of one square/rectangle/circle of dough, wet the edges with a finger and place another similarly-sized piece of dough on top, press together and seal well by pressing a fork into the edges (just like when you make my homemade gluten free pop-tarts!) and you’re in business.

-Boil for about 3 minutes and serve with whatever sauce you like.
+Boil for about 3 minutes and serve with whatever sauce you like or even pan fry after.
 You could literally (ahem) make this every night of the week, using different fillings, and you’d have a different dinner.
 You need this recipe in your life – it makes meals so much more fun!

 Place frozen ravioli in rapidly boiling water for another 2-3 minutes, or until soft.
 Drain and serve.

 Have fun with this recipe and share your yummy pics in the comments below — I’d love to see them!

 Easy Gluten Free Ravioli or Tortellini Recipe